 Agenda: Third and final pitch training for idea proposers a few hours before the final pitches.

-Competition / cooperation: Online voting for audience favorite, jury decision and award ceremony.
+Competition / cooperation: Online voting for audience favorite, jury decision, and award ceremony.

-Duration / breaks: Group pictures, networking, end of the hackathon and departure.
+Duration / breaks: Group pictures, networking, end of the hackathon, and departure.

 After the hackathon